 Many Hatchet staff members start out with little experience.
-So if journalism is something you’re interested in, we’ve got a spot for you.
+If journalism is something you’re interested in, we’ve got a spot for you.

 We have open writing and reporting positions in news, opinions, culture and sports.
 And we also have available spots in video, photo, web development, business and design.